 Helen previously was the deputy director of environment for the Organization for Economic Co-operation and Development (OECD).
 She worked at OECD for over 16 years advising governments on policy reforms and overseeing work on green fiscal reform, climate change finance and economics, fossil fuel subsidy reforms, green growth, water pricing, biodiversity incentive measures, and economy-environment outlooks and modeling.
 Prior to joining the OECD, Helen managed recycling schemes in England and worked for an NGO in Australia.

 Helen holds Masters degrees in Environmental Economics from University College London and Environmental Management from the University of Melbourne.
 She has a BA in Philosophy and History.

-Shawn Reifsteck is the Vice President of Strategy, Collaborations, and Brand for ClimateWorks Foundation.
+Shawn Reifsteck is the Managing Director for ClimateWorks Foundation.
 Shawn has extensive leadership experience in the fields of philanthropy, environmental conservation, and civic engagement, and has built a reputation in the climate philanthropy community over much of the past decade as a strategic and collaborative leader.
-He has held numerous leadership positions with organizations over the past 20 years, including with Points of Light, Philanthropy Associates, The Ocean Foundation, and the food bank system in the US.
-Shawn earned his Masters in Nonprofit Administration from the University of San Francisco, holds a B.A. in Urban Studies from Macalester College, and is a graduate of the Advanced Management Program at the Wharton School—University of Pennsylvania.
+He has held numerous leadership positions with organizations over the past 20 years, including with Points of Light, Philanthropy Associates, The Ocean Foundation, and the food bank system in the U.S. Shawn earned his Masters in Nonprofit Administration from the University of San Francisco, holds a B.A. in Urban Studies from Macalester College, and is a graduate of the Advanced Management Program at the Wharton School—University of Pennsylvania.